 I. Executive summary

-The 2011-2015 Strengthening Democracy Programme (SDP) was developed by UNDP in consultation with institutional partners such as the National Election Committee (NEC), the Ministry of the Interior, the Ministry of Information (MInf), as well as stakeholders including civil society organizations and political parties with seats in the parliament.
+The 2011-2015 Strengthening Democracy Programme (SDP) was developed by UNDP in consultation with institutional partners such as the National Election Committee (NEC), the Ministry of the Interior (MoI), the Ministry of Information (MoInf), as well as stakeholders including civil society organizations (CSOs) and political parties with seats in the parliament.
 SDP builds upon existing local governance and democratic assets and practices by focusing on enhancing the long-term capacity of Cambodian citizens to participate more effectively and make better use of democratic institutions.

 Through advocacy and focused initiatives with key state, societal and political institutions, SDP aims to build upon the Royal Government of Cambodia’s commitment to promote citizen engagement in governance and democracy by strengthening the citizenry’s ability to hold the state accountable, shape public debate, participate in politics and express their needs and opinions.
 SDP’s mandate lies in supporting vital democratic institutions, mechanisms and practices such as the parliament, commune councils, electoral processes as well as voter and civic education, and in strengthening intermediary democratic institutions such as civil society organizations, political parties, and the media.

-The programme went through the official UNDP local programme appraisal committee (LPAC) process in .
+The programme went through the official UNDP local programme appraisal committee (LPAC) process in quarter two.
 The approval of SDP’s programme document allowed for the termination of the initiation phase at the end of June.
 SDP proper began on July 1st, 2011.
 As of the end of the reporting period, resource mobilization remains SDP’s biggest challenge, directly affecting the programme’s ability to recruit both technical and support staff.

 During 2011, a significant share of staff time was spent developing the new project, including defining and clarifying the annual workplan, developing relationships with programme partners, managing personnel turnover (several international staff members left Cambodia) and recruiting qualified staff.
 The recruitment of the National Programme Manager and of Equity Weekly’s Chief Editor faced several challenges and had yet not been finalized at the end of the reporting period.
-Nevertheless, both positions are expected to be filled in of 2012.
+Nevertheless, both positions are expected to be filled in quarter one of 2012.
 The recruitment of a Chief Technical Advisor (CTA) is yet to be conducted; UNDP will consult with the Project Board whether an interim CTA should be appointed.
 The position of operations manager is yet to be recruited.
 During quarters three and four the programme was managed and implemented by two international UN Volunteers with support from two national administrative assistants.
 From July 2011, Equity Weekly continued to run under the editorial guidance of UNDP’s Public Information and Media Officer (who has served as Chief Editor a.i.) and supervision of the Programme Manager a.i.

 The Equity Weekly Programme (equitycam.tv) became a tripartite partnership between UNDP, TVK and Oxfam America.
 Equity Weekly continued to produce and broadcast shows highlighting issues of political, social, economic and environmental importance to Cambodia.
 It remains the flagship of fair and balanced journalism in Cambodia; a 2011 survey revealed its wide acceptance among a wide spectrum of policy makers, parliamentarians and other democratic stakeholders, for whom it is a vital source of accurate and current information.